jordimarimon/ts-ast-parser/README.md

 ## What it is

-Simplifies the TypeScript AST generated from the TypeScript compiler.
+Reflects a simplified version of the TypeScript AST generated from the TypeScript compiler.

 ## Features